AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - Created several instructional pages in the Quick-Start documentation folder.
 The examples folder has moved to the Quick-Start guide as well
 - Added installation instructions to run Basilisk on a computer with the Apple M1 processor
+- added :ref:`spacecraftLocation` module to allow checking for satellite to satellite line-of-sight access

 Version |release|